Entrepreneurial risk can be significantly reduced by careful start-up planning.

 - KfW/BMWi: Interactive Business Plan Instructions

-- BMWi Start-Up Portal: Structure of a Business Plan
+- BMWK Start-Up Portal: Structure of a Business Plan

 Business Plan Support

-When you are logged in to the founders’ workshop or BPW, you can develop your business plan with detailed assistance.
+IHK Berlin: If you have already created a concept and are not sure to what extent the representation is bankable, the IHK Berlin offers afeedback session for your business plan.
+You can draw up your business plan online atberlin.uwd.de.
+When you are logged in to the founders’ workshop, you can develop your business plan with detailed assistance.
 A tutor from IHK Berlin is available if you have questions that cannot be answered in the learning units and work modules of the founders’ workshop.
-If you have any questions relating to the BPW online tool, you can contact the team directly.

 Business Model Canvas